Affiliate Disclosure

 - Widely stocked at hardware stores

-Why buy it: Cheapest cost-per-gallon in the test by a mile — dilute it down and a single jug will out-clean bottles costing several times more.
+Why buy it: Cheapest cost-per-gallon in the field by a mile — dilute it down and a single jug will out-clean bottles costing several times more.

 Best for Quick, targeted, ready-to-use spot cleaning